kinkerl/persy/README.markdown

 Take a look at the help message when using this option.

-Setup for a local usage
+Setup for a local usage (settings menu)
 ------------
 For a quick start, just run persy